AbhishekRS4/ML_water_potability/README.md

 ```

-## Kubernetes deployment instructions on a local machine
+## Kubernetes deployment of ML backend app on a local machine
 * To deploy the container on a kubernetes cluster, refer [deploy/README.md](deploy/README.md) for detailed instructions
 * Alternatively, run [deploy/start_deployment.sh](deploy/start_deployment.sh) for starting the deployment